Solve Equation in Excel (Table of Contents)

 - How to Add the Solver Add-in Tool?

-- Example on How to Solve Equations Using Solver Add-in Tool
+- Example of How to Solve Equations Using Solver Add-in Tool

 Overview of Solve Equation in Excel

-Excel help’s us out in many ways by making the task easier & simple.
-Solver Add-in tool is significant to perform or solve equations in excel.
-Sometimes we need to perform or carry out reverse calculations, where we need to calculate one or two variables to get the desired end results.
+Excel help’s us in many ways by making the task easier & simple.
+The Solver Add-in tool is significant for performing or solving equations in Excel.
+Sometimes we need to perform or carry out reverse calculations, where we need to calculate one or two variables to get the desired results.

-Example: For the profit of the extra 10%, how many units need to be sold or what is the exact marks needed in the last semester of final exams to get the distinction.
+Example: For the profit of the extra 10%, how many units need to be sold, or what marks are required for the last semester of final exams to get the distinction.

 This above calculation or equations can be calculated with the help of Solver Add-in, with specific criteria.